-New Pictures With The Queen And Donald Trump Contains Something That Shouldn’t Be There
+New Pictures With The Queen And Donald Trump Contain Something That Shouldn’t Be There

 However, someone forgot one small detail.

-Down in very front of the image, next to Donald Trump, is a dog bowl.
+Down in the very front of the image, next to Donald Trump, is a dog bowl.

-According to the Daily Mail, the dog bowl is likely for the Queen’s two dorgis (Dachshund-corgi crosses), Vulcan and Candy.
-And, as the Daily Star points out, it was a mistake that was not replicated one day later when King Philippe and Queen Mathilde of Belgium met with the Queen and had their photo taken in the same location.
+According to the Daily Mail, the dog bowl is likely for the queen’s two dorgis (Dachshund-corgi crosses), Vulcan and Candy.
+And, as the Daily Star points out, it was a mistake that was not replicated one day later when King Philippe and Queen Mathilde of Belgium met with the queen and had their photo taken in the same location.

-Although, a very small corner of what appears to be the placemat the bowl was sitting on can be seen tucked away next to the marble pillar, indicating that the bowl has merely been pushed out of sight and not removed completely before the photo was taken.
+However, a very small corner of what appears to be the placemat the bowl was sitting on can be seen tucked away next to the marble pillar, indicating that the bowl has merely been pushed out of sight and not removed completely before the photo was taken.

-Although, as Yahoo!
-News points out, this was not the first error to occur during Melania and Donald Trump’s visit with the Queen.
+As Yahoo!
+News points out, this was not the first error to occur during Melania and Donald Trump’s visit with the queen.

-Many royal followers have deemed Trump as “rude” after Donald Trump’s meeting with the Queen.
+Many royal followers have deemed Trump as “rude” after Donald Trump’s meeting with the queen.
 Yahoo!
-News states that Trump reportedly left the Queen waiting for up to ten minutes as he “sat in his helicopter for an unknown reason.”
-Upon meeting the Queen, Trump then proceeded to shake her hand rather than bowing and then turned his back to her momentarily.
+News states that Trump reportedly left the queen waiting for up to 10 minutes as he “sat in his helicopter for an unknown reason.”
+Upon meeting the queen, Trump then proceeded to shake her hand rather than bowing and then turned his back to her momentarily.